System Testing for Chiller Compressors

 Portable vibration sensors are carried in of each of our company vehicles.
 This is an accelerometer to measure vibration.
 Along with other system readings, we keep an on going record of the vibration levels around the compressor.
 When internal components are coming out of alignment due to wear, this causes an out of balance condition in the compressor.
 This, in turn, causes a knock on effect- causing other components to go out of balance.
 Catching this condition early will prevent a compressor smash up resulting in the replacement of expensive internal components.

-Another way of preventing big problems to occur is periodic compressor oil testing.
+Another way of preventing big problems from occurring is periodic compressor oil testing.
 Samples are taken, usually on alternate visits, which are sent off to a laboratory for analysis.
 The acid level is tested to provide pre warning of a potential compressor motor windings burn out.
 This is because acid in the compressor oil rots through the electrical insulation on the motor windings.
 The presence and quantity of white metal and yellow metal is analysed too.
 This is a window through to a component starting to wear inside the compressor.

 0161 370 7193

 The compressor in the photo is a screw compressor.
 It operates with ammonia refrigerant.
 This refrigerant is usually used for low temperature applications, mainly associated with food production.
-This compressor, however, has a 1° refrigerant saturation and is used to cool computer rooms.
+This compressor, however, has a 1°C refrigerant saturation and is used to cool computer rooms.
 Common causes of compressor failure on this kind of compressor are:

-Leaking Compressor Castings
+Leaking Castings on Chiller Compressors

 Leaking Shaft Seal

 The mating surface of a shaft seal has a mirror smooth finish.
 This is to reduce friction and aid with a better seal.
-Over time, this starts to wear, causing an ineffective seal and a leak of refrigerant and oil.
+Over time, this starts to wear, causing an ineffective seal with a leak of refrigerant and oil.
 A service visit can be arranged to change the shaft seal on site.
 The shaft couplings can be split, the shaft seal can then be removed and replaced.
 A quick job, then the machine is up and running again.

 Slide Valve Potentiometer